hiking the kepler track

 Hiking the Kepler Track in New Zealand

-Lesser known than the epic Routeburn Track but perhaps not less impressive is New Zealand’s Kepler Track.
-Located in Fiordland National Park, this trail has in the past proven to be a good alternative for trampers who were unable to get spaced on the huts for the Routeburn Track.
-However if you ask us, it may even be the better one.
-In this blog, we’ll tell you all about experience and why hiking The Kepler Track is perhaps even better than hiking the Routeburn…
+Located in Fiordland National Park, this Great Walk of New Zealand has in the past proven to be a good alternative for hikers who were unable to get a spot on the huts for the Routeburn Track.
+However if you ask me, it may even be the better one of the two.

-The Kepler Track, which is also famous for the Kepler Marathon, is a four day tramp that we’d describe as medium difficult, as does the Department of Conservation, who are in charge of this trail.
-It’s one of New Zealand’s so called “Great Walks” maintained by DOC who also takes care of reservations for the huts and campsites.
+The Kepler Track, which is also famous for the annual Kepler Marathon, is a four day hike that I would describe as medium difficult, as does the Department of Conservation, who are in charge of this trail.
 The start and end of the tramp are in the town of Te Anau, located on the shores of the same name lake.
-The 60 kilometer long Kepler Track takes the adventurer deep into the Kepler Mountains, where you will be treated to some 360 degree panorama’s, at least if it’s a nice day…
+The 60 kilometer long Kepler Track takes the you deep into the Kepler Mountains, where you will be treated to some 360 degree panorama’s, at least if it’s a nice day.

 Day 1 Te Anau – Luxmore Hut (13.8 km)

 The Kepler Track starts at the the Lake Te Anau Control Gates, just outside of town.
 The first part of the tramp takes you along the southern shores of the lake and skirts through fern forests.
-After about an hour you reach Broad Bay which we were told is a great place for a first stop.
-However, the sandflies were horrible there so we decided to walk on.
-After about an hour and a half a long ascent starts, all the way up to Luxmore hut, a 883 meter difference in altitude.
-The trail zig zags up into the mountains and after about two hours we meet some impressive limestone bluffs, a great place for lunch.
+After about an hour you reach Broad Bay which I were told is a great place for a first stop.
+However, the sandflies were horrible there so maybe not the best place to linger for a while.
+If you are somewhat in a hurry, you may choose to catch a water taxi to Broad Bay from central Te Anau instead, which shaves off about an hour to one and a half hour of your hike.

 Day 2 Luxmore Hut – Iris Burn Hut (14.6 km)